tcltk/tcl/doc/markdown/timerate.md

 } 5000
 ```

-Estimate the speed of calculating the hour of the day using **clock format** only, ignoring overhead of the portion of the script that prepares the time for it to calculate:
+Estimate the speed of calculating the hour of the day using [clock format][clock] only, ignoring overhead of the portion of the script that prepares the time for it to calculate:

 ```
 # calibrate